 - Work in high schools, colleges, and universities, the military, performing arts, physical therapy clinics, and industry settings.

 CAATE Accreditation Status

 Iowa State University is proud of its long tradition of providing excellent athletic training services, academic coursework, and clinical experiences to its students.
 The athletic training program obtained initial accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in April of 2001.
-The program received continuing CAATE accreditation in 2006, 2012, and is accredited until our next comprehensive review in 2021-2022.
+The program received continuing CAATE accreditation in 2006, 2012, and recently underwent a comprehensive review in 2021 and was granted continuing CAATE reaccreditation until our next comprehensive review in 2031-2032.